-CDMO analysis along the south survey (Fig. 9) suggested dips for reflection chs2 varying between 20° - 50° depending on different CDMO correction values.
-To evaluate CDMO results around chs2 shot gather 15135 is considered.
-Figure 12 shows shot gather 15135 from the south survey (see Fig. 4d for location) that was acquired near CDP 2220 where chs2 turns from a steeply-dipping reflector into a subhorizontal reflector (see Figs. 6 and 9).
-The chs2 reflection in this shot gather shows both subhorizontal and steeply-dipping parts at approximately 1 s (see the dashed line in Fig. 12, which separates those parts).
-The steeply dipping part of chs2 in Fig. 12 has an associated high apparent velocity (~8000 m/s), required so that a reflector dipping ~40°-50° constructively stacks; this appears consistent with Fig. 9c (no cross-dipapplied) and sections with cross-dipelement to east (Fig. 9d, 9e, and 9f).
-These reflections are also imaged with westward CDMO (Fig. 9a and 9b).
+50° constructively stacks; this appears consistent with Fig. 9c (no cross dip applied) and sections with a cross-dip element to the east (Fig. 9d, e, f).
+These reflections are also imaged with westward CDMO (Fig. 9a, b).
 This uncertainty would suggest greater complexity of the Guercheville fault off the plane of the south profile.
-The angle between the southern profile and the strike of the Guercheville fault where the profile crosses the fault is ~40°.
+The angle between the southern profile and the strike of the Guercheville fault where the profile crosses the fault is $\sim 40^{\circ}$.
 This means that the true dip of the fault is higher than the apparent dips imaged with reflection chs2 in Fig. 9, i.e., greater than 50°.
-Both scenarios including the cross-dip element to east or west could therefore be valid.
-It appears that the structure associated with the reflection chs2, the Guercheville fault, is a steeply dipping structure and shows an asymmetric anticline structure with its eastern flank steeper than its western flank, i.e., the cross-dip of 40° to east in Fig. 9f vs. 12° to west in Fig. 9b.
-Using either cross-dip coherently images reflection chs2 with an apparent dip of 50° along the profile.
+Both scenarios including the cross-dip element to the east or west could therefore be valid.
+It appears that the structure associated with the reflection chs2, the Guercheville fault, is a steeply dipping structure and shows an asymmetric anticline structure with its eastern flank steeper than its western flank, i.e., the cross dip of 40° to the east in Fig. 9f vs. 12° to the west in Fig. 9b.
+Using either cross dip coherently images reflection chs2 with an apparent dip of 50° along the profile.

-Similar to reflection sets chs1 and chs2, the reflection set chs3 (Fig. 6, Table 3) correlates with the contact between the Obatogamau and Caopatina Formation at CDP 500.
-Unlike the reflection sets chs1 and chs2, the chs3 set dips to the north (30°, Table 3) and represents the deepest reflector associated with the contact of the Obatogamau and Caopatina formations along the south survey (Table 3).
-The CDMO analysis implies that the north dipping reflector chs3 shows more coherency with westward strike (12°-30°, Fig. 9b and 9a, respectively).
+Similar to reflection sets chs1 and chs2, the reflection set chs3 (Fig. 6, Table 3) correlates with the contact between the Obatogamau and Caopatina formations at CDP 500.
+Unlike the reflection sets chs1 and chs2, the chs3 set dips to the north $(30^\circ, Table 3)$ and represents the deepest reflector associated with the contact of the Obatogamau and Caopatina formations along the south survey (Table 3).
+The CDMO analysis implies that the north-dipping reflector chs3 shows more coherency with westward strike (12 and $30^\circ - Fig$.
+9b and a, respectively).
 The reflector chs3 is less coherent at depths shallower than 2 km.
 This may suggest a steeper dip that CDMO was not able to image.

-Reflection chs4 (Fig. 6, Table3), located at depths of 2-5 km, dips towards the north with a westward cross-dip element.
+Reflection chs4 (Fig. 6, Table3), located at depths of 2- 5 km, dips towards the north with a westward cross-dip element.
 Because the seismic profile lies oblique to the strike of the mapped geological structures (Fig. 1), the true dip of this reflection is greater than 30° (Table 3).
-Reflection chs4 likely images structures off the seismic profile in the south (Fig.1).
-This reflection set probably lies within mafic rocks of the Obatogamau or Waconichi formations; therefore, it most likely originates at more felsic interlayers, chert and iron formations, sulphide (VMS) accumulations, or faults within the mafic rocks.
-Reflection chs4 could alternatively be associated with structures from the northern border of the Lac Surprise Pluton (Fig. 1).
-If interpreted as a fault, reflection chs4 most likely correlates to the Doda fault.
-The Doda fault is measured as subvertical at surface (Daigneault, 1996).
-Reflection chs4 may image the extension of this fault at depths greater than 2 km.
+Reflection chs4 likely images structures off the seismic profile in the south (Fig. 1).
+This reflection set probably lies within mafic rocks of the Obatogamau or Waconichi formations; therefore, it most likely originates at more felsic interlayers, chert and iron formations, sulfide (VMS) accumulations, or faults within the mafic rocks.
+Reflection chs4 could alternatively be associated with structures from the northern border of the